 Due to this process, cannabis strains ordinarily contain very little CBG, often less than 1 percent by weight.
-To obtain higher yields of CBG in cannabis, specialist plant breeders have begun experimenting with genetic manipulation and crossbreeding.
+To obtain higher yields of CBD in marijuana, specialist plant breeders have begun experimenting with genetic manipulation and crossbreeding.

 Leafly reports that scientists have also successfully pinpointed the optimum extraction window for cannabis in order to preserve the highest amounts of CBG, recommending extraction around six weeks into an eight-week flowering cycle.

-CBG (cannabigerol) is usually found at a concentration of about 1% or less in most cannabis strains.
-Interest in CBG is starting to grow among health-concerned consumers and the medical community.
+CBG is usually found at a concentration of about 1% or less in most cannabis strains.
+Interest in CBD is starting to grow among health-concerned consumers and the medical community.

 CBG is a phytocannabinoid.
 Unlike THC, neither CBG nor CBD have any psychoactive effects.

-CBG is actually one of the first cannabinoids to form in cannabis as the plant develops and matures.
+CBG is actually one of the first cannabinoids to form in hemp as the plant develops and matures.

-CBG is sometimes referred to as the “stem cell” of all cannabis.
+CBG is sometimes referred to as the “stem cell” of all hemp.
 It occurs in higher concentrations during the development of hemp plants, usually as CBGA.